pingcap/docs-cn/ticdc/troubleshoot-ticdc.md

 > + TiCDC (the 4.0 version) does not support dynamically modifying the sorting engine yet.
 Make sure that the changefeed has stopped before modifying the sorter settings.
 > + Currently, the unified sorter is an experimental feature.
 When the number of tables is too large (>=100), the unified sorter might cause performance issues and affect replication throughput.
 Therefore, it is not recommended to use it in a production environment.
 Before you enable the unified sorter, make sure that the machine of each TiCDC node has enough disk capacity.
 If the total size of unprocessed data changes might exceed 1 TB, it is not recommend to use TiCDC for replication.

+## What is the complete behavior of TiCDC garbage collection (GC) safepoint?

+If a replication task starts after the TiCDC service starts, the TiCDC owner updates the PD service GC safepoint with the smallest value of `checkpoint-ts` among all replication tasks.
+The service GC safepoint ensures that TiCDC does not delete data generated at that time and after that time.
+If the replication task is interrupted, the `checkpoint-ts` of this task does not change and PD's corresponding service GC safepoint is not updated either.
+The Time-To-Live (TTL) that TiCDC sets for a service GC safepoint is 24 hours, which means that the GC mechanism does not delete any data if the TiCDC service can be recovered within 24 hours after it is interrupted.

 ## How do I handle the `Error 1298: Unknown or incorrect time zone: 'UTC'` error when creating the replication task or replicating data to MySQL?

 This error is returned when the downstream MySQL does not load the time zone.
 You can load the time zone by running [`mysql_tzinfo_to_sql`](https://dev.mysql.com/doc/refman/8.0/en/mysql-tzinfo-to-sql.html).
 After loading the time zone, you can create tasks and replicate data normally.